antaldaniel/greendeal/content/authors/istvan_simon/_index.md

   url: "https://reprex.nl/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in automating workflows on the basis of reproducible research principles from replication till audit.
+bio: I am an actuary and I am interested in managing climate risks.

 topics:
 - Business Development